 A new vision of earth-8 is explored in Multiversity, but still keeping their trademarked similarity to Marvel comics characters.
 In the comic universe, they are characters from the publisher Major comics, readed in several other universes, including earths 4, 10, 16, 23 and 36.
 Curiously there are no publications of Major comics in earth-33.
 The same characters of Major Comics also leads severals franchises of successful movies.

 Earth-8 is now the home of the Retaliators, which include characters similar to their previous incarnations, some rebranded (i.e. Wandjina is now called Wundajin) but different, or totally reinvented like American CrUSAder, Machinehead, Bug, Ladybug Behemoth, Deadeye, & Major Max.
 Others characters from that universe include the Future Family, the G-Men, Stuntmaster and Lord Havok & the Extremists.
 Also has been confirmed Captain Speed and Silver Sorceress indeed live in earth-8.

-Also must be add than a doppelganger of earth-8, earth-7, was introduced in Multiversity.
+Also must be add than a doppelganger of earth-8, earth-7, was also introduced in Multiversity.
 Thunderer, the doppelganger of Wundajin, recogniced some of the characters of earth-8 as "they looks like his friends but they are not them".
 It was stablished than Earth-7 is pretty much similar to Earth-8 in history and inhabitants, but with subtle differences.
 In some way, Earth-7 was an "Essential" (Ultimate) version of "616" (classic) Earth-8.)